 During this time, the arts and economies thrived due to their advanced culture.
 Palermo increased its prestige by building mosques, exquisite palaces, and eye-popping gardens.
 It changed hands many more times, but in 1870 Palermo became annexed to the Kingdom of Italy.

-The capital of Sicily is Palermo and it is located in northwestern Sicily, next to the Tyrrhenian Sea.
+The capital of Sicily is Palermo, the fifth largest city in Italy.
+You’ll find it in northwestern Sicily, next to the Tyrrhenian Sea.